harilvfs/assets/.github/test.md

 - Also, the main repo [README](https://github.com/harilvfs/carch/blob/main/.github/README.md) is also available in different languages, as you can see there.
 - If you want to see Carch docs in your language, you can **contribute to Carch Docs** you can find the repo at [carch-org/docs](http://github.com/carch-org/docs)

+I am fucking smiling all the time seeing the [docs](https://carch.chalisehari.com.np) because it is the **most beautiful thing I have ever made or seen**, with those multi language options…

 ### ⚡ Performance & UI/UX

 - Many improvements, bug fixes, and **UI/UX enhancements with the Rust TUI**.